raspberrypilearning/scratch-olympics-hurdler/worksheet.md

 ![ui](images/ui.gif)
 1. Open Scratch by clicking on `Menu` > `Programming` > `Scratch`.
 1. Now, click on the `background` icon and import the new background from the ScratchOlympicsAssets directory.
 You can then delete the old background.
 1. Click on the icon to import a new sprite and then choose the `run-1` image.
-Then inport `run-2`, `run-3` and `run-4` as additional costumes.
+Then import `run-2`, `run-3` and `run-4` as additional costumes.
 You can then delete the old cat sprite.

 ## Capturing the key mashing.
-1. The first step is to capture the `x` and `z` keypresses, and use the speed at which the player is pushing the keys, to control the size of a variable
+1. The first step is to capture the `x` and `z` key presses, and use the speed at which the player is pushing the keys, to control the size of a variable
 1. To do this you'll need a variable that stores the last known key press.
 Create a variable called `last_key` and set it to `z` when the green flag is clicked.

 	![script](images/greenflag1.png)